goadesign/goa/README.md

 unmarshalling, validation etc. so that user code can focus on the actual implementation.

-The new top level `rest` package implement the DSL, design objects, code generation and runtime support for HTTP/REST APIs.
-The REST DSL is built on top of the core DSL package and add transport specific keywords to describe aspects specific to HTTP requests and responses.
+The new top level `http` package implement the DSL, design objects, code generation and runtime support for HTTP/HTTP APIs.
+The HTTP DSL is built on top of the core DSL package and add transport specific keywords to describe aspects specific to HTTP requests and responses.